Eagle’s Summit Nature Reserve

 Our ecologists are excited to explore the nature reserve further to create a stewardship plan.
 They expect to find species at risk on the property including Butternut, Eastern Wood-Pewee and Woodthrush.

-Your gift towards Eagle’s Summit Nature Reserve will forever add this land to our conservation corridor and protect rare and valuable habitats.
+Eagle’s Summit Nature Reserve has officially been added to our conservation corridor and its rare and valuable habitats are forever protected.

 The dense forest, lush meadows, and karst features on this property are home to a variety of Niagara Escarpment species.
 This includes birds such as Ovenbird, American Redstart, and Black and White Warbler.